MFT Degrees, Schools, and Careers in Arkansas

 Career Opportunities for MFTs in Arkansas

 As we mentioned earlier, for a relatively populous state, Arkansas doesn't have a lot of recognized professional marriage and family therapists.
-According to the United States Bureau of Labor Statistics, there only five or six states with less professional marriage and family therapists than the 70 that currently work within the Arkansas borders.
-These marriage and family therapists are fairly compensated however.
+Unfortunately, the Bureau of Labor Statistics (BLS) didn’t report any information on the size of the state’s MFT community in its 2022 report.

-The BLS estimates that Arkansas MFTs earn an annual average salary of $51,830, just a little bit less than the national average of $53,520.
-But also keep in mind that the cost of living is especially low in Arkansas and so that $50,000 will go farther than it would in a state like California or New Jersey.
-It is more than $12,000 the annual average salary in the state across all professions, which means it is quite lucrative.
+The BLS estimates that Arkansas MFTs earn an annual average salary of $42,620, less than the national average of $63,300.
+But also keep in mind that the cost of living is especially low in Arkansas and so that income may go farther than it would in a state like California or New Jersey.

 Little Rock and Fayetteville are obviously the biggest cities for finding employment as an MFT in Arkansas.
-In fact, they are only the reliable sources for MFT employment in the state.
 Most of the state's health agencies and health services companies are located in one of those two cities and there are a number of youth organizations and substance abuse facilities that are always on the lookout for qualified counseling and therapy help.
 Learn more about AR MFT licensure requirements.

 Marriage and Family Therapists Salary in Arkansas